 Students are not allowed to miss or have more than three days of absences without a grade penalty, in any one semester.
 TARDINESS:

 Tardiness is a form of absenteeism, is disruptive and disrespectful to the class.
-A student who arrives after the start of published class time will be considered "tardy".
+A student who arrives after the start of published class time will be considered "tardy."
 Two "tardies" will equal one absence.
-Students arriving late must notify the instructor class to change the "absence" to a "tardy".
+Students arriving late must notify the instructor to change the "absence" to a "tardy."
 Leaving class or lab early is also considered an incidence of tardiness.
-The student will be considered absent if a student misses more than 30-minutes (any combination of time) of a course which lasts two or more hours.

-The following disciplinary actions in regards to attendance apply for each course, each semester:

-First Absence/2 Tardies:

-Verbal Warning

-Second Absence/4 Tardies:

-Written Warning and Formal Plan of Action

-Third Absence/6 Tardies:

-Written Warning, Formal Plan of Action, and Final Course Grade Lowered by 10 Points

-Two Tardies Equal an Absence

-For all lecture/lab courses, the first absence/tardy 1 & 2 will result in a verbal warning.
-The second absence/tardy 3&4 will result in a written (i.e. formal plan of action).
+The student will be considered absent if a student misses more than 30 minutes (any combination of time) of a course which lasts two or more hours.
+The following disciplinary actions in regard to attendance apply for each course, each semester: First Absence/2 Tardies: Verbal Warning Second Absence/4 Tardies: Written Warning and Formal Plan of Action Third Absence/6 Tardies: Written Warning, Formal Plan of Action, and Final Course Grade Lowered by 10 Points Two Tardies Equal an Absence For all lecture/lab courses, the first absence/tardy 1 & 2 will result in a verbal warning.
+The second absence/tardy 3 & 4 will result in a written (i.e. formal plan of action).
 After the third absence/tardy 5 & 6, the student will receive a written warning and the course grade will be lowered by ten (10) points for each course that specific semester.
 If the student currently has a course grade of "C" for that semester, the student will be at risk for dismissal from the program.

-Other Classroom Policies and Expectations
+Other Classroom Policies and Expectations MAKE-UP EXAMINATIONS:

-MAKE-UP EXAMINATIONS:

-1. All major exams, including practical examinations and finals are to be taken at their scheduled times and dates.

-2. A "0" (zero) will be recorded if the student is absent and does not notify the instructor of the absence prior to the examination.

-3. Make-up exams are at the discretion of the instructor.

-4. Should circumstances beyond the student's control prevent taking an examination, it is the responsibility of the student contact the course instructor regarding a possible make-up exam.

-5. Make-up exams will cover the same original exam content; however, the exam may be presented in a different format.
-The length of time for the exam will be the same as the original.

-6. Pop quizzes may be given during class that covers the assigned reading material.
+- 1. All major exams, including practical examination and finals are to be taken at their scheduled times and dates. - 2.
+A "0" (zero) will be recorded if the student is absent and does not notify the instructor of the absence prior to the examination. - 3.
+Make-up exams are at the discretion of the instructor. - 4.
+Should circumstances beyond the student's control prevent taking an examination, it is the responsibility of the student to contact the course instructor regarding a possible make-up exam. - 5.
+Make-up exams will cover the same original exam content; however, the exam may be presented in a different format.
+The length of time for the exam will be the same as the original. - 6.
+Pop quizzes may be given during class that covers the assigned reading material.
 Pop quizzes cannot be made up.
 The value of the quizzes will be incorporated into the student's total grade.

-LATE ASSIGNMENTS:
+LATE WORK:

-Assignments are due in the manner as directed in Canvas.

-- 1. Assignments not submitted per Canvas instructions but received within 24 hours will be given a starting grade of 80.
-Any deficiencies in the quality of the assignment will result in the lowering of the grade. - 2.
-Assignments received 24 hours after the Canvas assignment due date and time will be given a "0" (zero). - 3.
-Any variation to this policy must be clearly stated in the course guide or as a written explanation with the specific assignment.
+Assignments are due at the beginning of class.
+Assignments not turned in at that time but received within 24 hours will be given a starting grade of 80.
+Any deficiencies in the quality of the assignment will result in the lowering of the grade.
+Assignments received 24 hours after the start of class will be given a "0" (zero).
+ELECTRONIC DEVICES: